Ftan91/Statistical-Analysis-of-AirBnB-Listings-in-London-/README.md

 ![Repo List](pictures/LondonMap.png)

 Given majority of costs for our client are fixed regardless of borough, it would be wise to narrow down the target market to inner London boroughs, as depicted above

+### 3. Is there a statistical significance between number of reviews and price?